frankstepanski/node-express-course/week3/readme.md

 Third-party middleware (aka Application-level) is middleware that is not built into Express, but available as a separate Node.js module that can be installed using npm.

-A few commonly used middleware packages that we will be using in this course are:
+A few of the commonly used middleware packages that we will be using in this course are:

   - [body-parser](https://www.npmjs.com/package/body-parser): provides parsing for HTTP request bodies; parsing both URL-encoded and JSON-encoded bodies, as well as others.
   - [morgan](https://www.npmjs.com/package/morgan): provides HTTP request logging; logs HTTP requests to the console.